First-Year Full-Time Curriculum

 The first-year classroom instruction is complemented by "1L 101", a series of presentations led by faculty and administrators on topics including reading and briefing cases, synthesizing the material, and preparing for exams.

 Two first-year curricula are available to Georgetown Law students in the full-time program: Curriculum "A" and Curriculum "B".
 Students in the two curricula take the same number of credits and are subject to the same faculty-recommended grading curve.
-Curriculum "A" is the traditional first-year curriculum which parallels those at all major law schools.
-Four full-time sections and the part-time section are instructed under curriculum "A." Curriculum "B" was developed in 1991 by a faculty committee charged by the Dean to comprehensively rethink the first year of law school and offers an innovative and integrated approach to the study of law.
-One full time section is instructed under curriculum "B."
+Four full-time sections are instructed under Curriculum "A," the traditional first-year curriculum which parallels those at all major law schools.
+One full-time section is instructed under Curriculum "B," which offers an innovative and integrated approach to the study of law.

 Students in Curriculum "A" take Civil Procedure, Constitutional Law I: The Federal System, Contracts, Criminal Justice, Legal Practice: Writing and Analysis, Property, Torts, and a First-Year Elective (a 3-credit elective in the spring semester drawn from two categories: legislative/regulatory law and international/comparative/transnational law).
 For course descriptions and the current schedule, see the first-year schedules in our Curriculum Guide.